 - 2.6.1 The term 'shop front' is intended to cover all retail and shop-like facades in towns and villages, including cafes and other premises, as appropriate.
 Policy ENV3, criterion (p) states: "Traditional shop fronts which make a valuable contribution to the distinctive character of their local area should be, wherever practicable, refurbished and retained in development proposals".
-(See glossary at Appendix A for definition of 'wherever practicable').
+(See glossary at Appendix A B for definition of 'wherever practicable').
 Good shop front design and attractively designed retail spaces are more likely to draw more customers in and contribute positively to the streetscape. - 2.6.2 Shop fronts make a valuable contribution to the character of towns and villages in Craven, and contribute to the local context, distinctiveness and public realm.
 Therefore, criterion (p) requires traditional shop fronts which make a valuable contribution to the character of the local area to be refurbished and retained, where practical.
 However, where this is not practical, for example where a traditional shop front has significantly deteriorated and is beyond refurbishing, a replacement with a replica shop front or an entirely new shop front of good design would be an acceptable solution.
 If an applicant for planning permission considers that it is not practicable to refurbish and retain a traditional shop front, this should be justified in their Design and Access Statement (see Part Three of this SPD).
+Any proposal for a replacement shop front would need to comply with criterion (q) of policy ENV3 (see below).